Illumina/akt/docs/cluster.md

 ##cluster

+Perform unsupervised clustering on some data, for example the output from `akt pca`.

 **-k** *VALUE* Number of clusters.
 Examine the data to guess this or analyse silhouette scores.
 **-i** *VALUE* Random seed.
 **-a** *0/1/2* 0:to use k++ means clustering, 1:to use EM with Gaussians, 2:to use density method.